-Once you’ve set your social media goals you can measure and track results.
-Most social networks analytics for you to check and they’re pretty straightforward.
-Typically you’ll be able to see things like your reach, clicks, and number of followers.
+Once you’ve set your social media goals, you need to be able to measure and track your results.
+Most social networks provide pretty straightforward analytics, including data like your reach, clicks, number of post likes, and number of followers.

 Reviewing your findings on a continuous basis helps ensure your social media always grabs the attention of your community.